DivineOmega/uxdm/README.md

 #### Removing data items

-This example demonstrates has data items can be removed from a data row.
+This example demonstrates how data items can be removed from a data row.
 You may wish to do this if you want to use its value, but not actually migrate it to the destination.

 ```php
 $migrator = new Migrator;